thecollekta/alx-backend-python/messaging_app/README.md

 ### Image Naming and Tagging (Guidance)

 - **Registry**: `docker.io/<namespace>/<repository>`.
-- **Tags**: Use both a stable tag (e.g., latest or branch name) and a provenance tag (e.g., commit SHA) to support rollbacks and audits.
+- **Tags**: Use both a stable tag (e.g., latest or branch name) and a unique tag (e.g., commit SHA or release version) to enable traceability and rollbacks.

 ### Manual Triggers and Visibility